-Somewhere pretty close to 30 years ago, I learned how to ride a bicycle.
+Somewhere pretty close to 35 years ago this month, I learned how to ride a bicycle.
 I’d like to pretend that I remember such a pivotal moment in life like it was yesterday, but obviously that’s not true since I don’t even remember exactly when it happened.
 (Nor do I remember what I did yesterday.)
 But here’s what I do remember: my father took me out into the parking lot behind our house.
 I watched him take the training wheels off my bicycle, and all the while he promised that I wouldn’t fall.
 He pushed me around so I could get a feel for things, and all the while he promised that he wouldn’t let go.
 I felt so safe, so protected and loved.

 And that’s about when I realized that my father had stopped holding on.
-I immediately realized that what I was doing was impossible, so I did what every six-year-old does the first time they ride a bike without training wheels – I fell down, started crying, and swore I’d never ride a bike again.
+I then immediately realized that what I was doing was impossible, so I did what every six-year-old does the first time they ride a bike without training wheels – I fell down, started crying, and swore I’d never ride a bike again.

 I learned a lot of things that day.
 Mostly I learned that my father is a liar and can’t be trusted with important things like child safety.
 But I also learned that my father wasn’t going to let me cry my way out of going back to a bike with training wheels, and that he was a lot stronger than I was and could pretty much force me to do whatever he wanted.
 So I learned how to ride a bicycle that day, thanks in part to my own tenacious persistence but primarily because I was afraid my Dad would kill me if I didn’t get up and try again.
 Thanks, Dad!